uddugteam/solidity-test/README.md

 ## When you are ready

 - Check that all tasks are completed
-- Create new git branch with your name in it
+- Create NEW repository on GitHub
+- Make it public or private with access granted to reviewers
-- Push your commits into this branch
+- Push unit-tests and fixed contract to your repository
-- Open pull request and wait for review
+- Write to your reviewers and wait for feedback